Soyuz TM-22: Multinational crew activities

 The crews also spoke with the press and received congratulations from Russian Prime Minister Viktor Chernomyrdin, Canadian Industry Minister John Manley, NASA Administrator Daniel Goldin and U.N.
 Secretary General Boutrous Boutrous-Ghali.

-While the Shuttle was docked with Mir, the crews cooperated in medical experiment sand environmental investigations designed as part of International Space Station Phase I research.
+While the Shuttle was docked with Mir, the crews cooperated in medical experiments and environmental investigations designed as part of International Space Station Phase I research.
 The Photogrammetric Appendage Structural Dynamics Experiment (PASDE) was a set of three photogrammetric instruments located in the Orbiter payload bay and recorded Mir solar array dynamics during the docking and docked phase of the mission.
 The International Space Station Risk Mitigation Experiments evaluated the acoustics of the environment aboard Mir, the alignment stability of the Atlantis-Mir docked configuration and the remote communication systems.
 A series of jet firings by both Mir and Atlantis evaluated the dynamics of the complicated structure, which at more than 500,000 pounds, set a new record for a conjoined orbital mass.

-Atlantis Undocking
+Atlantis undocking

 Atlantis undocked with the station early in the morning of November 18.
 Once the Orbiter was 525 feet out, he began a fly around, taking a photographic survey of the station.
 Four and half hours after undocking, Cameron lowered Atlantis to another orbit.
 Two days later, on November 20 at 12:02 EST, the Orbiter Atlantis landed at Kennedy Space Center in Floriday, ending a 128 orbit mission after 8 days, 4 hours and 31 minutes.

 November 18 - December 19, 1995

-Euromir Experiments Resume
+Euromir experiments resume

 After the Space Shuttle departure, the Mir 20/Euromir 95 crew continued with their medical tests and material processing experiments.
 In addition to equipment brought on board for Euromir, Reiter used the Austrian Optovert equipment that had been on Mir since the Austro-Mir mission in October 1991.
 He investigated the effects of weightlessness on human motor system performance and the interactions of the vestibular system and visual organs.

-Gyrodyne Maintenance and Second Mir 20 EVA
+Gyrodyne maintenance and second Mir 20 EVA

 The cosmonauts performed preventative maintenance on the Kvant 2 gyrodynes in late November, using the attitude control jets to maintain station orientation while the gyrodynes were inactive.

 On December 8, the crew reconfigured the docking port at the front of the Mir base block to prepare it to receive the 1996 Priroda module.
 They moved the Konus docking unit from the +Z to the -Z docking port where Priroda would attach in the spring.

-Progress M-29 Departs
+Progress M-29 departs

 Progress M-29 departed the station on December 19.
 It undocked from the rear Kvant port and deorbited over the Pacific Ocean.